gmorky/heximap/README.md

 * Show animation during optimization: This opens a figure to illustrate progress of georeferencing during the optimization.

-* Use polynomial surface correction: This applies a 3rd order polynomial surface correction to the Hexagon DEMs, which can sometimes help reduce georeferencing errors due to film distortions in the Hexagon imagery.
-However, this option can sometimes introduce new errors into the DEMs, particularly in regions where unstable terrain has been masked along DEM edges.
-Use with caution.
+* Use polynomial surface correction: This applies a 3rd order polynomial surface correction to the Hexagon DEMs, which can oftentimes help reduce georeferencing errors due to film distortions in the Hexagon imagery.
+However, this option also may introduce new errors into the DEMs, particularly in regions where unstable terrain has been masked along edges of processing windows.
+It may be best to try two HEXIMAP runs with and without applying this correction for comparison.

 * Perform additional optimization of individual windows: It is possible to for a user to define a region spanning multiple “windows” (also referred to as “boxes” in the DEM extraction section above).
 If this option is selected, each window within a single region will receive an additional optimization run after the primary optimization of the larger “region”.
 This can sometimes improve the overall georeferencing accuracy.
 Note: only windows with greater than 33% terrain data coverage will receive the additional optimization step.